Viva invites singers to perform Mozart Requiem

 "Viva la Musica has been my home choir for the past seven years and every year it gets sweeter.
 The quality of music, professionalism, and artistry that Maestra Hoffmann leads with is unparalleledHoffmann.
 Her dedication, love for what she does, and joy in the making is truly evident and what keeps me coming back.
 Join us!"

-Lauren Haber, Viva soprano soloist.
+Lauren Haber, Viva soprano.

 Sing with Shulamit